J0shW/Pigment/README.md

 [![Product Name Screen Shot][product-screenshot]](https://j0shW.github.io/Pigment/)

-I built Pigment because I wanted a tool to help me find similar colors between paint brands.
+Pigment is a tool for **Miniature** and **Model** painters.
+It helps you find similar colors between paint brands.

+Has your favorite color been discontinued?
+Did a tutorial call for a certain paint or brand that your local hobbby store doesn't carry?
+Is Citadel paint just too rich for your blood?

+Well now with **Pigment** you can find great alternative colors!
+You can search for a color and get matches immediately, so you can get back to painting instead of wasting your time fumbling with paint comparison spreadsheets.

 ### Built With